 - Length of time employee has worked for you.

 - How long it could take to resolve the issue if you cannot reach a settlement.

 - The potential costs and liabilities of losing an employment tribunal case.

 - How difficult it would be to fill the post.

 If after your discussions and negotiations, you and your employee agree on a settlement, you must then draw up a formal written agreement.

 You may wish to include a confidentiality clause which prevents the employee from disclosing the details of the agreement, or from making derogatory comments about your company.

 My business needs help and advice with regard to a settlement agreement – what should I do?

 Do you wish to offer a settlement agreement to an employee?
-If so, you should seek expert legal advice, which you can do by contacting First4lawyers.
-That will ensure the document you draw up includes terms that best protect your interests in line with UK law.
+If so, you should seek expert legal advice to ensure the document you draw up includes terms that best protect your interests in line with UK law.

 At First4Lawyers, we are here to guide you on the most appropriate course of action when dealing with employee disputes.
 At every stage of the process, our specialist business solicitors seek to give your company the legal and financial protection it needs.